Dartmouth Big Green: Rowing

 Students first began rowing at Dartmouth in 1833, and since then it has grown to be the most popular sport at Dartmouth, with over 200 students participating every year.
 Dartmouth's first professional coach was the legendary professional oarsman, John Biglin, who was also the subject of many Thomas Eakins paintings from that era.
 Today, the Dartmouth Rowing Club consists of three varsity programs: Men's Heavyweight, Men's Lightweight, and Women's Openweight.
 The men's teams compete in the Eastern Association of Rowing Colleges (EARC) while the women's team competes in the Eastern Association of Women's Rowing Colleges (EAWRC).

 All teams train out of the Friends of Dartmouth Rowing Boathouse, located on the Connecticut River which runs along the western edge of the campus.
 The river provides more than 40 mi of flat rowable water, with virtually no powerboat or other traffic, but teams must deal with the river's late winter thaw.
 Other facilities include two smaller boathouses, rowing tanks, the varsity weight room, and two ergometer rooms.
 Dartmouth's relatively small programs have produced an outsized number of Olympians and National Team Members.

 Teams train for and race in long-distance head races in the fall.
 Because the river freezes, winter training consists of intense indoor training as well as cross-country skiing which is generally regarded as a blessing in disguise.
 The spring season consists of shorter 2000m sprint races against traditional Ivy League and Eastern Sprints opponents.
 The season for both men's heavyweight and lightweight programs culminate in the Eastern Sprints and IRA regattas.
 The women's team competes in the Ivy League to qualify for the women's national championship.

+The Dartmouth men's varsity heavyweight eights rowing team finished in 3rd place at the IRA National Championships in 2025 and in 2nd place at Eastern Sprints that same year.
+During the 2026 spring season, the Dartmouth men's heavyweight eights program swept Yale University, Boston University, the University of Wisconsin, and Georgetown University as well as Hobart University.
+The program also defeated Syracuse University in the first, third, fourth and fifth varsity races, and Brown University in the second, third and fourth varsity races.